-LevelUP is a project funded by the Law and Justice Foundation of NSW.
-It is a trial and will end in December 2019.
+LevelUP was a project funded by the Law and Justice Foundation of NSW.
+The project came to an end in December 2019, however MNCCLC has continued to work with vulnerable young people through our ongoing funding.

-MNCCLC provides specialised legal advice, education and support to young people transitioning from out of home care (OOHC) to independence and adult legal responsibility in the Mid North Coast FACS region.
+Through LevelUP, MNCCLC provided specialised legal advice, education and support to young people transitioning from out of home care (OOHC) to independence and adult legal responsibility in the Mid North Coast FACS region.

-The project responds to the unique needs of young people as they transition from OOHC to independence and adult legal responsibility by tailoring services to effectively and proactively address their legal needs within the context of vulnerability they have experienced.
-It is a specialised civil legal project providing assertive, personalised and consistent legal assistance for young people by giving them access to dedicated lawyers to assist with minor and major transitions.
-Our solicitor provides urgent legal advice, legal education and provision of warm referrals to other legal and non-legal services and young people have regular “Legal Health checks” to ensure early intervention.
+The project responded to the unique needs of young people as they transition from OOHC to independence and adult legal responsibility by tailoring services to effectively and proactively address their legal needs within the context of vulnerability they have experienced.
+LevelUp provided assertive, personalised and consistent legal assistance for young people by giving them access to dedicated lawyers to assist with minor and major transitions.
+Our solicitor provided urgent legal advice, legal education and provision of warm referrals to other legal and non-legal services and young people have regular “Legal Health checks” to ensure early intervention.

 For young people moving from OOHC to adult legal responsibility, this is a key transition point in their lives.
 Young people transitioning from OOHC to independence are among the most vulnerable and disadvantaged groups in society.
 Pre-care and often in-care experiences of abuse and neglect, accelerated transitions to adulthood, and a lack of ongoing support once the young people ages out of OOHC all contribute to subsequent diminished life outcomes compared to those of the general population.
 Many of the problems of disadvantage have a civil legal dimension.
 Hence, disadvantaged groups such as young people exiting OOHC, have been found to be particularly vulnerable to civil legal problems.